cameronDz/simple-text-ellipsis/README.md

 # Simple-Text-Ellipsis #

-Simple-Text-Ellipsis is an NPM module used to create simple text ellipsise component.
+Simple-Text-Ellipsis is an NPM module used to create simple text ellipsis' with React and Material UI.

 ## Installation